The scope of our supervision: Business Categories

 - fail to submit complete applications

-- have had their applications rejected for reasons such as failing the fit and proper test
+- have had their applications rejected or cancelled for reasons such as failing the fit and proper test or approval

 - analysing and enhancing information about non-registered businesses that fall within the scope of the Regulations